VrsajkovIvan33/ez-gimpy-recognizer/README.md

 # ez-gimpy-recognizer

-Recognizing the word contained in a EZ-Gimpy captha image.
+Recognizing the word contained in a EZ-Gimpy captcha image.

 The images and the files with words can be downloaded from [here](https://drive.google.com/file/d/0BwNBoW5RIOOZa29McEVCeTZaVUk/view?usp=sharing).